March 29, 2021

-Salina and the surrounding areas are currently seeing an increase in COVID-19 cases and hospitalizations.
-Unfortunately, deaths have begun to follow that increase, as well.
-Salina Family Healthcare Center (SFHC) takes the health and safety of our community seriously.
+Salina and the surrounding areas are currently seeing a decrease in COVID-19 cases, hospitalizations, and deaths.
+Now is the time for continued diligence with public health guidance as we increase vaccinations in our community.
 In response to the COVID-19 public health emergency, SFHC has taken the following steps:

 - We are encouraging the limitation of visitors to patient and essential caregivers only.

 - Expanding our telephone and telemedicine services to allow for care to be done without a face-to-face visit.
 Talk to our staff about setting up a visit with a medical or behavioral health provider via the phone or on our new telemedicine platform!
 All you need is a smartphone or a webcam-enabled computer.

 - Screening all employees and patients entering our building for symptoms consistent with COVID-19

 - Creating an isolated care area with a separate entrance for those patients with symptoms consistent with COVID-19.
 This helps us take good care of ALL of our patients, those with possible COVID-19 and those without it.

 For All Patients:

 Masks Required for Entry –Masks are mandated for all patients and visitors entering our building.
 Please bring your own mask as we are limited in the number of masks we have available.

 Testing for COVID-19: